bip444/bip444.github.io/index.md

 making it pointless.
 An exception to this is protocols employing a NUMS point to restrict an output to only being spendable via the script path.

+**Is there any risk of funds being frozen or lost?**

+In theory, yes.
+This proposal goes to great pains to make sure it does not affect any known use cases, and it is reasonably certain that no one will be affected.
+However, there are a couple of experimental use cases involving pre-signed Taproot transactions that could end up being affected.

+Specifically:

+* The restriction on OP_IF/OP_NOTIF could temporarily invalidate some edge-case Tapleaves produced by the current version of the Miniscript compiler.
+There are no verified uses of these constructions currently in production, but there are some popular wallets that could, in theory, produce them.
+* The restriction on Taptree depth will invalidate any Tapleaves deeper than 7 levels.
+Since Taptrees are usually designed with the more common spending conditions positioned higher in the tree, any funds encumbered by such a Taptree will almost certainly be easily spendable by Tapleaves higher up in the tree.
+In both scenarios, funds are spendable either by other Tapleaves in the tree, or by the keypath (unless the keypath is provably invalidated using a NUMS point).

+Funds in either scenario could end up being frozen or lost ''only'' if ''all'' of the following conditions are met:

+* The UTXO is pay-to-Taproot (P2TR);
+* The UTXO is in a pre-signed transaction;
+* The UTXO being spent ''must'' be confirmed ''and'' spent during the temporary, one-year deployment of these new rules;
+* The Tapleaf the user selects to spend the UTXO contains an OP_IF/OP_NOTIF or exists at a depth greater than 7;
+* The keypath is unusable to spend the funds, AND there are no other suitable Tapleaves in the tree to spend the UTXO (in which case funds are frozen), OR there are other Tapleaves that ''can'' spend the UTXO in unexpected ways (in which case funds are lost).
+In other words, funds are completely unaffected if:

+* They do not use Taproot;
+* They use Taproot in standard and well-supported ways;
+* UTXOs needed during the temporary deployment are confirmed before the fork activates;
+* UTXOs in pre-signed transactions do not lock funds using Tapleaves that violate the new rules;
+* UTXOs in pre-signed transactions that lock funds using Tapleaves that violate the new rules do not need to be confirmed ''and'' spent during the deployment;
+* UTXOs in pre-signed transactions that lock funds using Tapleaves that violate the new rules and need to be confirmed ''and'' spent during the deployment can be spent either via the keypath OR by other, expected Tapleaves in the tree.
+This proposal does everything possible to try to avoid funds being frozen or lost, but ultimately it is impossible to prove that absolutely no one will be affected.
+It is therefore up to the Bitcoin community to activate these new rules only if they feel that rejecting data storage is worth this tradeoff.
+To prepare for activation, it is recommended that users begin migrating any affected funds now.
+In the event that these new rules are activated, there will be at least a two-week period between lock-in and activation, during which all users will have the chance to migrate any remaining funds.

 ### Alternatives / Alsos

 **Why not let the fee market manage data storage?**